Themehigh/themehigh.github.io/_posts/2019-11-01-email-customizer-knowledge-base.markdown

 Eg: Consider you have created a field `test_field` in the checkout field editor plugin.
 In order to show the field in the email template at a particular position, you can use the above shortcode as `[WCFE name='test_field' label='Test Field']`.

 N.B: Remember not to use double qoutes in the shortcode.

+### DUPLICATING EMAIL TEMPLATES

+How can i make the copy of a template that i have created ?
+Do i have to start from scratch again ?
+No. You don't have to do this.
+Making a copy of any template you have created is so easy.
+Just rename and save the template.
+You will have a new copy of template you were editing without losing the old one.
+Follow the below steps to duplicate the email template.